DennisWu0/Practising-Real-Open-Source-Applications-on-Kubernetes-with-Monitoring-and-Alerting/README.md

 ## 🎯 Goal
 Deploy real open-source apps on a self-built Kubernetes cluster with a production mindset.

+Before we jump into writing any YAML file and building our projects, let’s stop for a moment and think about what we actually want to achieve here.

+Our goal here isn’t just to spin up containers and say “it works.”
+Instead, we want to truly understand how to deploy open-source applications properly on Kubernetes.

+For a detailed walkthrough of how the cluster itself was built, you can refer to my Medium article.
+[Running Real Open-Source Applications on Kubernetes with Monitoring and Alerting (Part 1)]([https://medium.com/@vuhuy999999/running-real-open-source-applications-on-kubernetes-with-monitoring-and-alerting-part-1-930daba016b0?postPublishedType=repub])

 ## 🏗 Architecture
 - 3 VMs (1 control plane, 2 workers)
 - kubeadm cluster